Key Legal Document Checklist for Small Businesses and Start-Ups

 Why DSARs Matter to Your Small Business

 DSARs give individuals the right to access their personal data held by your business.
 As a small business owner, it’s crucial to handle these requests promptly and correctly.
+Especially when you’re not a professional DPO.

 Not only is it the law (thanks, GDPR!), but it also shows your commitment to customer privacy and trust.